the-s-is-silent/Outlaws-of-the-Wastes/README.md

 - New units:
   - Military support: Wandering Doctor + Mobile Clinic
-  - Scouting + Anti-Barbarian: Wasteland Patrol, Border Patrol, Expeditionary Force
+  - Scouting: Wasteland Patrol, Border Patrol, Expeditionary Force
-  - Hero Units (only 1 allowed per Civ): Hero of the Wastes, only available as a random camp reward
+  - Hero units (only 1 allowed per Civ): Hero of the Wastes, only available as a random camp reward

-- New buildings: Coastal Defenses, Contraband Disposal Site, Food Processing Plant, and Jeweler.
+- New buildings: Coastal Defenses, Contraband Disposal Site, Ethanol Station, Food Processing Plant, and Jeweler.

 - New world wonder: Statue of Remembrance.